dhpiggott/scala-json-rpc/README.md

    Android does not support Java 8 features, changing the dependency to 2.4.0 will result in build time errors in Android projects.

-   Fixing the dependency at 2.3.10 introduces its own problems in that Play!
-2.4.x+ projects will override the `play-json` dependency to 2.4.x, which can result in runtime errors if the runtime play-json version e.g. does not have methods that were present in 2.3.10 which `play-json-rpc` is compiled against.
+   Fixing the dependency at 2.3.10 introduces its own problems in that Play 2.4.x+ projects will override the `play-json` dependency to 2.4.x, which can result in runtime errors if the runtime play-json version e.g. does not have methods that were present in 2.3.10 which `play-json-rpc` is compiled against.